 Schedule your time so that you have a set time of day devoted to daily Bible reading, study and prayer!

 One thing I have learned over time is that my day will VERY quickly get away from me if I am not careful about setting that time aside.
 So make a date with the Lord each day and keep that date!

 You do not have to try to read the entire Bible in a certain timeframe!
 Start with what you are comfortable with and show up every day!

 Use sticky notes around your house!

-Ok this may sound odd but it works.
-Recently our church did an all church study on habits and each week we had a sticky note challenge that went with that week's habit.
+Ok, this may sound odd but it works.
+My former church once did an all-church study on habits and each week we had a sticky note challenge that went with that week's habit.